 How Long Do VHS Tapes Last?

 If you're thinking about converting your VHS tapes to DVDs, don't delay.
 Over time, VHS tapes start to decay, thus lowering the video quality.
 In some cases, this deterioration can even prevent you from converting home videos to DVDs.
 According to ScanCafe, a company that offers photo- and video-converting services, VHS tapes begin to deteriorate after 10 to 25 years.
-Considering the last time a major studio released a movie on VHS was over a decade ago, in 2006, your home videos have likely already begun to deteriorate.
+Considering the last time a major studio released a movie on VHS was back in 2006, your home videos have likely already begun to deteriorate.
 If you don’t have the time or the equipment to digitize them yet, be careful about how you store them.
 Tapes kept in cool, dry locations are more likely to preserve longer, while tapes left in humid or extremely cold locations will probably deteriorate faster.
 The sooner you digitize your videos, the better they’ll be preserved.

 Things to Look for in a VHS to DVD Converter

 The best VHS to DVD converters not only let you move your video content to a DVD, but let you do it quickly and easily.
 We tested the hardware and software in each model we chose, and the first-rate models are intuitive and offer quite helpful editing options.
 These can actually enhance the quality of your original VHS material so it looks polished and professional.
 Some converters also can get past the copyright protections in commercially made VHS tapes so you can preserve your favorite movies, concerts, workout regimens and documentaries.